rescipy-project/nxarray/docs/index.rst

 Motivations
 ===========

+`xarray <https://xarray.dev/>`_ is the most used Python package for labeled multi-dimensional data handling, providing convenient data structures (namely *DataArrays* and *Datasets*) and including a large library of functions for advanced analytics and visualization with these data structures.

 Despite xarray supports natively import/export of `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ (a file format designed to efficiently store and organize large amount of data), it does not provide an integrated interface to the `NeXus file format <https://www.nexusformat.org/>`_, the standard *de facto* for scientific data storage, based on HDF5 and increasingly adopted in `laboratories and large-scale facilities <https://www.nexusformat.org/Facilities.html>`_ all over the world.